rancher/rke2/docs/fips_support.md

 ## Support for FIPS Cryptography

-Starting with Rancher Kubernetes Enginer version 2 (RKE2), you can install a cluster that uses FIPS validated libraries.
+Starting with Rancher Kubernetes Engine version 2 (RKE2), you can install a cluster that uses FIPS validated libraries.

 ## Use of FIPS Compatible Go compiler.